ConorOBrien-Foxx/yup/README.md

       -c         | "disable comments"
       -p         | "print stack"; prints the contents of the
                  | stack in the end
-      -cheat     | ...
+      -x         | set decimal place to which to round -cheat     | ...
       -t         | translate a cheat program to a regular one -te        | -t, but eliminates excess characters